Should I root my Android phone

 Control background processes (since Android 6 and Android 7)

-Just the end-user cannot decide which programs are started automatically, it has little to no control over which processes are executed in the background.
+Just as the end-user cannot decide which programs are started automatically, it has little to no control over which processes are executed in the background and which are killed after some time.

-A common workaround is to add a notification and hope that Doze and Standby mode won’t interfere with the applications.
+A common workaround (not for the end user) is to add a notification and hope that Doze and Standby mode 🗄️ won’t interfere with the program.

 What’s worse is that different phone manufacturers might also implement different criteria and policies, making it difficult to ensure consistent behavior on different phones.